 We talked about Greasemonkey in the above paragraph.
 Basically, it is an extension for the Firefox browser.
 It allows you to change the way websites function when you open them in your browser.
 The browser should be Firefox or something that is based on Firefox code.

 NOTE: Not all browsers using Mozilla code will support Greasemonkey.
 For example, TOR will not, but EPIC may.

-The extensions starts running when you load a website or when you leave a website – based on how the user script is programmed to give you the desired performance.
-Greasemonkey is available for download in Firefox extensions store as well as on sites like softensonic.
-If you are already using Firefox, the best and safest method would be to download Greasemonkey from the store.
-That way, you will steer clear of fake software that may ruin or hack your computing.
+The extensions start running when you load a website or when you leave a website – based on how the user script is programmed to give you the desired performance.
+Greasemonkey is available for download in the Firefox extensions store and on sites like softensonic.
+If you are already using Firefox, the best and safest method would be downloading Greasemonkey from the store.
+You will steer clear of fake software that may ruin or hack your computing.

 But remember one important point – always download and use scripts from sources you trust completely!

-To turn of Greasemonkey without removing it from Firefox, just click the monkey icon that appears towards the left side.
-The Greasemonkey icon is two parts: one is the monkeyface and other is a drop down list indicated by a down key.
-To toggle using and not using Greasemonkey, click on the monkey face icon.
+To turn off Greasemonkey without removing it from Firefox, click the monkey icon that appears on the left side.
+The Greasemonkey icon has two parts: the monkeyface, and the other is a drop-down list indicated by a down key.
+Click on the monkey face icon toggle using and not using Greasemonkey.

 Another option is to open the Extensions tab and disable it from there.
 You can later enable it when you wish to use it.

 You can check the source code of GreaseMonkey on GitHub.

 Now take a look at these 5 useful YouTube GreaseMonkey Scripts.

 Tampermonkey is the newer of the two and supports all the major browsers.
 It is also easy to use for both beginners and advanced users.
 Greasemonkey may be easier to install scripts on, but Tampermonkey has features like code checking to help you be more accurate.